cloudmesh/cloudmesh-mpi/doc/chapters/contrib.md

 The specific contributors for the cloudmesh-mpi repository can be reviewed at
 * <https://github.com/cloudmesh/cloudmesh-mpi/graphs/contributors>

-However please be reminded that manoy other cloudmesh libraries are used including cloudmesh-cmd5 and common, cloudmesh-pi-burn, and cloudmesh-pi-cluster.
+However, please be reminded that many other cloudmesh libraries are used including cloudmesh-cmd5 and common, cloudmesh-pi-burn, and cloudmesh-pi-cluster.